TB-500 Tissue Repair Research Guide | PSPeptides

 Thymosin Beta-4 is the full 43-amino acid naturally occurring peptide.
 TB-500 is the synthetic research peptide corresponding to the active actin-binding region (residues 17-23, LKKTETQ).
 In research contexts, the terms are often used interchangeably, though the synthetic analog technically refers specifically to the laboratory-produced form used in research settings.

-BPC-157 and TB-500 target different phases of tissue repair through non-overlapping mechanisms.
-BPC-157 drives angiogenesis via VEGFR2 signaling while the Thymosin Beta-4 analog enables cell migration via actin regulation.
+BPC-157 and Thymosin Beta-4 target different phases of tissue repair through non-overlapping mechanisms.
+BPC-157 drives angiogenesis via VEGFR2 signaling while the actin-binding peptide enables cell migration via actin regulation.
 Together they provide broader repair cascade coverage than either compound alone.
-See our Wolverine Stack guide for details.
+See the Wolverine Stack guide for details.

 Published studies on the Thymosin Beta-4 class of peptides span dermal wound healing, cardiac ischemia-reperfusion injury, neurological trauma, ocular surface repair, and tendon/musculoskeletal tissue.
 The breadth of applications reflects the ubiquity of actin regulation as a fundamental cellular process across virtually all tissue types in mammalian biology.

-Is the TB-500 peptide stable during shipping and storage?
+Is the peptide stable during shipping and storage?

 References